MURDERGUTS/MURDERGUTS/README.md

-howdy, partners!! im pretty new to github 'ere.
+waszzup... im pretty new to github 'ere.
-(big fat fan of the cult family, ps; all of the cult members shown are my favorite ones!)
+(a fan of the cult family ps; all of the cult members shown are my favorite ones)